karhu12/grove_street/README.md

 If you want debugger to wait for attach at the start, change the `WAIT_FOR_DEBUGGER` environment option in the `.env.dev` file

+Using this configuration you can attach to the docker container through port 3000.
+Note that this is only available in development and not in production.

 ## Running tests

-You can run tests on docker container by running `docker-compose run web python manage.py test` command.
+You can run tests on docker container by running `docker-compose exec web pytest` command.

 Running tests requires for the database user to have CREATEDB privilege.
 If the user does not already have this privilege, alter the user to have it.